SATBA: An Invisible Backdoor Attack Based On Spatial Attention: EXPERIMENTS

-We assessed the effectiveness of our proposed SATBA attack against backdoor defense using the Neural Cleanse (NC)\cite{wang2019neural} method.
-NC generates potential triggers for each class of the model being tested and calculates an Anomaly Index for them, with a higher Anomaly Index indicating a greater likelihood of a backdoor being embedded in the DNN.
-When the Anomaly Index is greater than 2, with a baseline of 2, NC considers a deep model to contain a backdoor.
-As depicted in Fig.~\ref{fig4}, NC was unable to detect the backdoor model injected by SATBA, confirming its ability to evade backdoor defense.
-Furthermore, our model had a lower Anomaly Index compared to other DNNs trained using common backdoor attacks, indicating that SATBA has greater resilience to backdoor defense.
+We assessed the effectiveness of our proposed SATBA attack against backdoor defense using the Neural Cleanse (NC)\cite{wang2019neural}.
+NC generates potential triggers for each class of the model being tested and calculates an Anomaly Index for them, with a higher Maximum Anomaly Index(MAD) indicating a greater likelihood of a backdoor being embedded in the DNN.
+When the MAD is greater than 2, NC considers a deep model to contain a backdoor.
+As depicted in Fig. \ref{fig6}, NC was unable to detect the backdoor model injected by SATBA, confirming its ability to evade backdoor defense.
+Furthermore, our infected model had a lower MAD compared to other DNNs trained using common backdoor attacks, indicating that SATBA has greater resistance to backdoor defense.